Become a Wholetime Firefighter

 - A hearing test

 The aerobic fitness test will comprise of undertaking the Chester Treadmill Walk test.
 More information can be found here.
 You must complete this 12 minute test to achieve an aerobic fitness level of 42 VO2 max.

 You’re almost there!
 We will now need to check your references.
 We will also need to carry out an enhanced check under the Disclosure and Barring Service and complete a DVLA check.
-These checks will be carried out by the HR team.
+These checks will be carried out by the Human Resources team.

 If these clearances are deemed satisfactory at all of these areas you will be offered a place on the training course subject to there being a place available.

 You have made it!
-You will now begin initial modular training course to become a firefighter.
+You will now begin the initial modular training course to become a Firefighter.
 Further details of what this training will involve are detailed below:

 - Pumps and ladders

 - Breathing apparatus and fire behaviour